Keen Johnson: Political career

 In 1935, Johnson was one of three contenders for the Democratic nomination for lieutenant governor.
 In the primary, he received more votes than his opponents, J. E. Wise and B. F. Wright, but a newly enacted election law required a runoff if no candidate received a majority.
-On September 7, Johnson defeated Wise in the runoff.
+On Sept.
+7, Johnson defeated Wise in the runoff.

-In the gubernatorial primary, A. B. "Happy" Chandler defeated Tom Rhea, the candidate favored by sitting governor Ruby Laffoon.
+In the gubernatorial primary, A. B. "Happy" Chandler defeated Tom Rhea, the candidate favored by Gov. Ruby Laffoon.
 Johnson had also favored Rhea, and had backed Robert T. Crowe over J. C. W. Beckham, Chandler's choice in the 1927 Democratic primary.
-Nevertheless, the two put aside their differences and won the general election.
+Nevertheless, the two put aside their differences.
 Chandler defeated Republican King Swope by over 95,000 votes, and Johnson defeated J. J. Kavanaugh by over 100,000 votes.

 Governor of Kentucky

 The division between Chandler and Laffoon led to factionalism within the state Democratic Party.
 When no strong gubernatorial candidate emerged from the Chandler faction in 1939, Chandler threw his support behind Johnson.
 John Y. Brown, Sr. announced he would challenge Johnson in the primary.
 This solidified the Chandler faction's support, as Brown was an outspoken critic of the Chandler administration.
-Brown gained the support of Chandler critics, notably former governor Ruby Laffoon, Tom Rhea, Earle C. Clements, and Alben Barkley.
-He further garnered the support of the United Mine Workers and labor boss John L. Lewis.
-It was to no avail, as Johnson defeated Brown in the primary by over 33,000 votes to secure the Democratic gubernatorial nomination.
+Brown gained the support of Chandler critics, notably Laffoon, U.S. Sen. Alben Barkley, Rhea and his 1935 campaign manager, Union County Judge Earle C. Clements.
+He further garnered the support of the United Mine Workers and their president, John L. Lewis.
+It was to no avail, as Johnson defeated Brown in the primary by a vote of 270,731 (52%) to 236,734 (46%).